ramettan/BoschDemo/README.md

 Shows how to use conan ``json`` generator with custom script to automate the creation of deployable artifact ([makeself.io](https://makeself.io))

+Conan consists of the client and server.
+The recommended server is JFrog Artifactory Community Edition (CE).
+JFrog Artifactory Community Edition (CE) is free to use.
+So In this tutorial, I will use it to give a general overview of both client and server aspects.

 Documentation: https://docs.conan.io/en/laters/integrations/deployment.html

 ## How can I reproduce the build steps?